yairdab/ReactWeatherApp/README.md

-Hey there, thank you for visiting!
+Hey there, thank you for visiting! <br>
-Welcome to My ReactWeatherApp 🌨️, built using OpenWeather API & GeoDB Cities API.
+Welcome to My ReactWeatherApp 🌨️, built using OpenWeather API & GeoDB Cities API. <br>
-You can reach my app directy through this link below: https://yairdab.github.io/ReactWeatherApp/
+You can reach my app directy through this link below: <br>
+https://yairdab.github.io/ReactWeatherApp/